-Field Field Description Usage Guidelines Who can edit this recording Iterationlit this recordingGroups and users can edit recording information and permissions, use the Content Editor (see Open Content Editor) to change the recording, add more outputs to completed recordings using the Manage Outputs page, and delete the recording.
+Field Field Description Usage Guidelines Field Who can edit this recording Field Description Groups and users can edit recording information and permissions, use the Content Editor (see Open Content Editor) to change the recording, add more outputs to completed recordings using the Manage Outputs page, and delete the recording.
 Use Check access list to validate your entries.
 They are also checked when you click Place call or Save.
 Enter all or part of the name or display name of the group or user (either one per line or separated by a semicolon).
 For local authentication mode: only enter groups and users that have been added to the Groups and Users list on the Content Server in this field; otherwise, the entry will be removed when you click Check access list, Place call, or Save.
 For Domain or LDAP authentication mode: With Guest Access disabled: enter groups and users that have been added to Active Directory for the LDAP server configured for the Content Server.
 Otherwise, the entry will be removed when you click Check access list, Place call, or Save.
 With Guest Access enabled: enter groups and users that have been added to Active Directory for the LDAP server configured for the Content Server.
 Otherwise, the entry will be removed when you click Check access list, Place call, or Save.
 With Guest Access enabled: enter groups and users that have been added to Active Directory for the LDAP server configured for the Content Server.
 Otherwise, the entry will be removed when you click Check access list, Place call, or Save.
-With Guest Access enabled: enter groups and users that have been added to Active Directory for the LDAP server configured for the Content Server.
-Otherwise, the entry will be removed when you click Check access list, Place call, or Save.
 If a creator adds a user or group to the access list that does not exist on the Content Server, a site administrator must add also that user or group to the Groups and Users.
-Check access list, Place call , or Save adds all matching groups and users to the list.
-Note After you click Check access lists , Place call , or Save , the users entered have the following formats: Local authentication mode: MACHINENAME\user.name Domain authentication mode: DOMAINNAME (optional)\user.name • LDAP authentication mode: user.name All groups will be in the format group.name where the group name is expanded to the full LDAP name (for example, "CN=group.name, OU=staff, DC=company, DC=com").
+If only part of a group or username has been entered, clicking Check access list, Place call, or Save adds all matching groups and users to the list.
+Note After you click Check access lists, Place call, or Save, the users entered have the following formats: Local authentication mode: MACHINENAME\user.name Local authentication mode: MACHINENAME\user.name Domain authentication mode: DOMAINNAME (optional)\user.name LDAP authentication mode: user.name All groups will be in the format group.name where the group name is expanded to the full LDAP name (for example, "CN=group.name, OU=staff, DC=company, DC=com").

-Table 3-2 Recordings > Edit Recordings: Edit Recording (continued)
+Table 1-2 Recordings > Edit Recordings: Edit Recording (continued)